ewels/CPT-Bootstrap-Carousel/trunk/readme.txt

 1. You need to make sure that each image is the same height.
 You can do this by setting an `Aspect ratio` in the `Edit Image` section of the WordPress Media Library and cropping your images.

+== Screenshots ==

+1. Admin list interface showing Carousel images and titles.
+2. Admin image interface showing optional title and caption (Excerpt) fields, along with Category, order, image and URL
+3. Example output.
+Requires Bootstrap CSS and Javascript to be loaded (see documentation).

 == Changelog ==

 = 1.3 =